-The rights of the owners of the 2000 Bonds are on a parity and equality of lien with the rights of the owners of the Prior Bonds and any Additional Bonds issued as Senior Lien Bonds under the General Resolution.
-Under the General Resolution, Additional Bonds may be issued which are on a parity with the Prior Bonds and the 2000 Bonds if the Corporation provides, inter alia, written evidence from each Rating Agency that the issuance of such Additional Bonds shall not result in a reduction or withdrawal of the then current rating on any Bonds Outstanding.
-Other than such permitted additional parity lien bonds, the rights of the holders of all other notes, bonds and other obligations of the Corporation with respect to the Pledged Assets and the Funds and Accounts created by the General Resolution are to be subordinate in all respects to the pledge or assignment created under the General Resolution for the benefit of the holders of the Prior Bonds and the 2000 Bonds.
+The rights of the owners of the 2001 Bonds are on a parity and equality of lien with the rights of the owners of the Prior Bonds and any Additional Bonds issued as Senior Lien Bonds under the General Resolution.
+Under the General Resolution, Additional Bonds may be issued which are on a parity with the Prior Bonds and the 2001 Bonds if the Corporation provides, inter alia, written evidence from each Rating Agency that the issuance of such Additional Bonds shall not result in a reduction or withdrawal of the then current rating on any Bonds Outstanding.
+Other than such permitted additional parity lien bonds, the rights of the holders of all other notes, bonds and other obligations of the Corporation with respect to the Pledged Assets and the Funds and Accounts created by the General Resolution are to be subordinate in all respects to the pledge or assignment created under the General Resolution for the benefit of the holders of the Prior Bonds and the 2001 Bonds.
 As of the date hereof, the Corporation has issued no Subordinate Lien Bonds.
 See "Outstanding Parity Bonds" above and "CORPORATION DEBT OUTSTANDING" herein with respect to the Prior Bonds.
+While the 2001 Bonds are Outstanding, the Corporation will not issue additional Bonds under the General Resolution if such issuance will cause the assets pledged under the General Resolution to pay the principal of and interest on the Bonds, valued in accordance with the General Resolution, to fall below 103% of the principal amount of, and accrued interest on, the Outstanding Senior Lien Bonds.

-Education Loan Guarantee, Reinsurance or Insurance
+Education Loan

-All Guaranteed Loans financed initially by the Corporation with the proceeds of the 2000 Bonds and thereafter acquired with payments in respect of Pledged Assets are to be guaranteed as to unpaid principal and accrued interest by the Authority, or another approved Guarantee Agency, at not less than the maximum percentage permitted under the Higher Education Act, as the same may be amended from time to time, and reinsured by the Secretary under a formula of reimbursement as provided in the Higher Education Act, as the same may be amended from time to time.
+Guarantee, Reinsurance

-Collateralization
+or Insurance

-Upon issuance and after initial application of proceeds of the 2000 Bonds, assets pledged under the General Resolution to pay the principal of or interest on the Prior Bonds and the 2000 Bonds, valued in accordance with the Resolution, are expected to equal at least 104.50% of the Outstanding principal amount of and accrued interest on the Prior Bonds and the 2000 Bonds.
+All Guaranteed Loans financed or acquired initially by the Corporation with the proceeds of the 2001 Bonds and thereafter acquired with payments in respect of Pledged Assets are to be guaranteed as to unpaid principal and accrued interest by the Authority, or another approved Guarantee Agency, at not less than the maximum percentage permitted under the Higher Education Act, as the same may be amended from time to time, and reinsured by the Secretary under a formula of reimbursement as provided in the Higher Education Act, as the same may be amended from time to time.

-Risk Factors
+Collateralization . . . . .
+Upon issuance and after initial application of proceeds of the 2001 Bonds, assets pledged under the General Resolution to pay the principal of or interest on the Bonds, valued in accordance with the General Resolution, are expected to equal at least 104.75% of the Outstanding principal amount of and accrued interest on the Bonds.

-For a detailed discussion of risk factors which should be considered by potential purchasers of the 2000 Bonds, see "RISK FACTORS" herein.
+Risk Factors . . . . . .
+For a detailed discussion of risk factors which should be considered by potential purchasers of the 2001 Bonds, see "RISK FACTORS" herein.